 Laurie combines her sense of humor and laid back approach with years of experience as a teacher and student.
 Add an awesome soundtrack and Laurieʼs classes feel like a 75 minute celebration.
 Laurie is the author of Yawning Yoga: A Goodnight Book For A Good Night's Sleep and pioneered the first ever Kids Yoga Teacher Training in Westchester and Fairfield Counties.
 She has been featured in the Chicago Tribune, Well and Good NYC, Mind-Body-Green, Yoga Journal, Working Mother, Greenwich and Westport Magazines and she shares her expertise as a contributing writer for Elephant Journal.
 She is certified to teach yoga to folks of all ages and has a Masters in Social Work from Columbia University School of Social Work.

-Lisa has been practicing yoga for the past 14 years after being introduced to it by a family member.
-Her dedication to her practice and her desire to learn more led her to complete her 200 hr teacher training with Kaia Yoga.
-Through calming breathing techniques, mind body awareness and strength, she will guide you through your practice helping you build confidence, endurance and flexibility.
-“Yoga has changed my life and I wanted to share my love of yoga with others, hence the reason why I wanted to teach”.
+Lisa has been practicing yoga for over 17 years after being introduced to it by a family member.
+Her dedication to her practice and her desire to learn more led her to complete her 500 hr teacher training, and then on to complete Yin Yoga trainings, Aerial Yoga trainings and Paddleboard Yoga training.
+Most recently she has become part of the Mentorship program for new teachers at Kaia Yoga.
+Classes focus on a gentle approach of calming breathing techniques, mind body awareness, alignment and strength.
+Lisa will lead you through a mindful yet vigorous practice of arm balances and inversions helping to build confidence, endurance and flexibility.
+“Yoga has changed my life and I wanted to share my love of yoga with others”.

 Mary Kate acquired her 200 hour teacher training certification through Greenwich Yoga (now Kaia Yoga).
 She is devoted to improving the lives of others around her and sharing the benefits of yoga to as many populations as possible.
 She has been a Montessori teacher for five years teaching 3-6 year old children and using yoga to promote a peaceful classroom.